pixelcaliber/ProofRead/README.md

 </p>
 <br>

-> proofRead is a Trie-based implemented Spell Checker that finds mistakes in OCR scanned text.
+> ProofRead is a Trie-based implemented Spell Checker that finds mistakes in OCR scanned text.
 DSA Project.

 ### Made By:
 **Abhinav Pandey - pixelcaliber** <br />